syamilmj/aqua-page-builder/README.md

 Similar to the Widgets &amps Menus, Aqua Page Builder features the drag and drop interaction to build its templates.

-### License (IMPORTANT)
+### License

 Aqua Page Builder is released under GPLv3 - [http://www.gnu.org/copyleft/gpl.html](http://www.gnu.org/copyleft/gpl.html).
-You are free to redistribute & modify copies of the plugin under the following conditions:

-* All links & credits must be kept intact
+You are free to redistribute & modify the plugin in either free or commercial products.
+Please kindly keep all links & credits intact.
-* For commercial usage (e.g in themes you're selling on any marketplace, or a commercial website), you are required to link to my [Themeforest Profile Page](http://themeforest.net/user/SyamilMJ) using the following text: [Aqua Page Builder](https://github.com/sy4mil/Aqua-Page-Builder) by [Syamil MJ]((http://themeforest.net/user/SyamilMJ)

 ### Demo

 I have created a WordPress theme that demonstrates the plugin's capabilities, featuring a handful of custom blocks which you can use to learn from to build your own custom blocks for your own theme.
 I'd highly encourage you to purchase the theme.
 It's not free but consider it as a token of appreciation for my works :smile: See [Cuvette](http://aquagraphite.com/cuvette)

 ### User Guide

+**Basic Instructions**
+* Download the package, unzip.
+* Rename the folder to "aqua-page-builder"
+* Upload it to your `wp-content/plugins/` directory, then activate in your theme.

 I've written a quite extensive guide for the users so they can get up and running with the plugin in no time.
 The link to this guide is provided in the "Help" tab